top of page

 Lindsey Benson

 I make thrown and hand built ceramics, some functional and some inspired by nature and landscape.
-The pieces are fired in an electric kiln to stoneware temperatures or in my homemade raku kiln in the garden.
+The pieces are bisque fired in an electric kiln and then refired to stoneware temperatures, or rakued in my homemade garden kiln.

 Liz Armstrong